 - Remove your dentures and place them in a baggie.

 - Seal the baggie shut and let it sit for about four or five minutes.

 For better or worse, that’s what your breath smells like to others.
-Use this link for more information bout the causes of denture breath and how to treat it.
+Use this link for more information about the causes of denture breath and how to remedy it.

 Now that you know many of the reasons why you might have halitosis.
 Our next page explains what it takes to cure bad breath.
 The needed steps.

 Danser MM, et al. Tongue coating and tongue brushing: a literature review.